ayfati01/PriceEstimater/README.md

 ___
-I know that this project is still far from perfect, I'm still working on some fixes to make it more effecient but I'd love any kind of help with this project!
+I know that this project is still far from perfect, I'm still working on some fixes to make it more effecient and I'd love any kind of help with this project!